 Dr. Smith is a doctor of sixteenth-century Europe.

-(A) Dr. Smith encouraged drinking of green tea whenever available, to reduce chances of tooth loss.
+(A) Dr. Smith encouraged drinking of green tea whenever available, to reduce the chances of tooth loss.

 (B) Dr. Smith prescribed regular tea drinking to all his patients with a weak heart.